Sarum College offers postgraduate programmes validated by the University of Winchester.

 For more information and Q&As, see our auditing modules page.

 Sarum collaborates with our validating partner, the University of Winchester, to supervise research degrees.
+A list of current postgraduate research students is available on the University of Winchester website.

-The Doctor of Theology and Practice (DTh) at Winchester provides a structured route for doctoral study based in the student’s own context of ministry or professional practice.
+Along with the more traditional research route of MPhil/PhD the Doctor of Theology and Practice (DTh) at Winchester provides a structured route for doctoral study based in the student’s own context of ministry or professional practice.
 It is designed both for people in various kinds of Christian ministry or leadership and for those in other professions who wish to undertake doctoral work connecting theology and religion with their own professional fields.

 Postgraduate Study Taster Days